readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 ---------

-There is often the case where a set of documentation has been built, and it is not the official set from the project.
+There is often the case where a set of documentation has been built, and it is kept online but grows outdated over time.
 There are many reasons this can happen, including forks, old official docs that are unmaintained, and many other situations.